G-prithivi-rajan/G-prithivi-rajan-/README.md

 - Always working to be the best version of myself by learning from past experiences with a positive mindset.

 ## 🛠 Skills
-- *Programming Languages:* Python, C
+- *Programming Languages:* Python, C , html , css , MYsql
-- *Python Libraries:* NumPy, Tkinter
+- *Python Libraries:* NumPy,pandas,plotly, Tkinter
 - *Database Management:* SQL
 - *Tools & Platforms:* Jupyter Notebook